FabianKratzer/WordSearch/README.md

 # WordSearch
-searches for key words in multiple docx files
+simple little  app to search for key words in multiple docx files